erixtekila/meteor-mongo-modifiers/imports/ui/READ.md

-# Test in Meteor's mongo package.
+# Test Meteor's 2.0+ mongo package.

 The last [Grapher](https://github.com/cult-of-coders/grapher) doesn't handle correcly `linkMany.add()` and `linkMany.remove()`.
 It raises an exception of an unused modifier `$set` while only `$addToSet` or `$pullAll` have being been used !